MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/order-lookup-guest.md

 The order lookup for guest checkouts feature allows customers who make purchases as guest users to be able to look up their orders.
 This order lookup capability is useful for customers who want perform actions such as checking the fulfillment status of products in an order, verifying the address that an order was shipped to, reordering a product, or confirming which store to pick up an order from.

-Customers who make purchases as registered users can already see their order details when they are signed in, but this is not possible for customers who place orders using guest checkouts.
-When the order lookup for guest checkouts feature is enabled, customers who want to look up orders they placed as guests fill can out a form to provide the order confirmation ID and (optionally) the email address they specified at checkout.
+Customers who place orders as registered users can see their order details when they are signed in, but this is not possible for customers who place orders using guest checkout.
+When the order lookup for guest checkouts feature is enabled, customers who want to look up orders they placed as guests can enter the order confirmation ID and (optionally) the email address they specified at checkout into a form to search for their order.

 A link or button that takes the customer directly to the order details page for their order can also be included in any order-related transactional emails.
 This link or button will work for orders placed by both registered and guest users.